elmtree-askmo/cloudcannon-app/content/learn/nursing/what-techniques-can-be-employed-to-avoid-unnecessary-exposure-and-preserve-patient-privacy.md

 url: /learn/nursing/questions/what-techniques-can-be-employed-to-avoid-unnecessary-exposure-and-preserve-patient-privacy
 score: -1.0
 related_article1:
-    id: 169492
+    id: 169480
-    title: What types of assistive devices are used in patient care, and how should they be used safely?
+    title: >-
+        What factors affect skin health, and what are proper skin care techniques in nursing?
     subject: Nursing
-    url: /learn/nursing/questions/what-types-of-assistive-devices-are-used-in-patient-care-and-how-should-they-be-used-safely
+    url: /learn/nursing/questions/what-factors-affect-skin-health-and-what-are-proper-skin-care-techniques-in-nursing
 related_article2:
-    id: 169496
+    id: 169479
-    title: What techniques can be used for effective cross-cultural communication in healthcare?
+    title: >-
+        What are the key personal hygiene procedures that impact patient health and well-being?
     subject: Nursing
-    url: /learn/nursing/questions/what-techniques-can-be-used-for-effective-crosscultural-communication-in-healthcare
+    url: /learn/nursing/questions/what-are-the-key-personal-hygiene-procedures-that-impact-patient-health-and-wellbeing
 related_article3:
-    id: 169494
+    id: 169489
-    title: What techniques can be implemented to reduce the spread of infection in healthcare settings?
+    title: >-
+        What are the common causes of pressure sores, and how can they be recognized early?
     subject: Nursing
-    url: /learn/nursing/questions/what-techniques-can-be-implemented-to-reduce-the-spread-of-infection-in-healthcare-settings
+    url: /learn/nursing/questions/what-are-the-common-causes-of-pressure-sores-and-how-can-they-be-recognized-early
 related_article4:
-    id: 169485
+    id: 169488
-    title: What are effective communication strategies for building rapport with patients?
+    title: >-
+        How can healthcare providers assess patient capabilities to balance assistance and independence?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-effective-communication-strategies-for-building-rapport-with-patients
+    url: /learn/nursing/questions/how-can-healthcare-providers-assess-patient-capabilities-to-balance-assistance-and-independence
 related_article5:
-    id: 169475
+    id: 169488
-    title: What is the definition of patient dignity and why is it important in healthcare?
+    title: >-
+        How can healthcare providers assess patient capabilities to balance assistance and independence?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-definition-of-patient-dignity-and-why-is-it-important-in-healthcare
+    url: /learn/nursing/questions/how-can-healthcare-providers-assess-patient-capabilities-to-balance-assistance-and-independence
 ---

 &nbsp;